-Temporary Hydrant Water
+Temporary Hydrant Connections

-CLTWater manages non-Fire Department use of hydrants when customers request various types of water use from hydrants.
-The intent of the fees applied is to recover actual costs incurred for establishing and maintaining the connection and to charge a fee for the water used in accordance with prevailing rates.
+Charlotte Water manages non-Fire Department use of hydrants when customers request various types of water use from hydrants.
+The intent of the fees applied is to recover actual costs incurred for establishing and maintaining the temporary connection and to charge a fee for the water used in accordance with prevailing rates.
 Usage is set at the Commercial water and sewer rates.